dysmalpy/dysmalpy/docs/overview_code_structure.rst

 =======================

-Below is an overview schematic of the key classes and functionality of DysmalPy.

 Most DysmalPy functionality is built around using ``galaxy`` objects, which are instances of the ``Galaxy`` class.
 The key attributes of ``galaxy`` are ``data``, ``instrument``, and ``model``.

 The ``data`` object contains information about the observed kinematic data, and any specifics of how it was extracted
 (e.g., aperture settings, gaussian or moment extraction).
 The ``instrument`` object contains ``beam`` and ``lsf``, encoding the information to convolve an intrinsic model cube to match the observational data (i.e., the PSF and LSF).